Azure/Databricks360/iac-adb-360/README.md

 # Installation with Azure Devops (ADO) - DEV Environment

+There is going to be some prep work to be done:

-Firstly, you need to fork <sup>1</sup> this repository (github.com/Azure/Databricks360) into your github organization and then clone <sup>2</sup> the repo locally.
+Firstly, you need to fork <sup>1</sup> this repository (github.com/Azure/Databricks360) into your github organization and if you want to be able to make changes to the code, then clone <sup>2</sup> the repo locally.
 Change to the newly created directory, which should be something like /Databricks360.
 If you forked from the main branch, create a dev branch either in Github or by entering 'git checkout -b dev' at the command line.
 This will create a dev branch from main and check it out.
 By entering git push --set-updstream origin/dev you push the newly created branch onto github.
 It is also a good practice to set the dev branch as the default one, so that subsequent creations of new pipelines draw from dev by default.

 This project employs a main trunk branching strategy, where you have a dev and a main branch, which refer to the dev and prd environments.
 These branches (dev,prd) should be protected, so that you cannot push directly to them.
 Instead, before you start developing, you:
 * move to the dev branch (verify with git status or git checkout dev)
 * issue a git pull (to get the latest changes)
-* create a feature branch for your development by issuing git checkout -b feature/initials-whatisintented (where initials denote the initials of the developer and whatisintended contain one word of what this feature intends to implement.
-This if of course just a proposal)
+* create a feature branch for your development by issuing git checkout -b *feature/initials-whatisintented* (where initials denote the initials of the developer and whatisintended contain one word of what this feature intends to implement.
+This is of course just a proposal for feature naming)
-* after the development in the feature is being done and tested, a pull request (PR) to dev is initiated
+* then you start developing what you intended and after the development in the feature is being done and tested, a pull request (PR) to dev is initiated
 * after a successful merge the feature should be deleted and dev contains the new code
 * dev is then deployed to the dev environment
 * after the development environment is successfully tested